rmlescano2023/Budgeteer.io/README.md

 # Software-Engineering

-### This is a repository for Software Engineering (CMSC 128 & CMSC 129) laboratory exercises and final project.
+### This is a repository for Software Engineering (CMSC 128 & CMSC 129) laboratory exercises and final project "Budgeteer.io".

 <br>